 Eric Bana is great as the troubled Bruce Banner, Jennifer Conolly is great as Betty Ross and Sam Elloitt is outrageously good as General Ross.
 In every single main role, “Hulk” is a step above their “Incredible” counterparts.
 Yes, some of the then cutting-edge CGI looks a little bit ropey but overall its aged pretty well and the stuff with Absorbing Man is sensational.

 Yes, the pacing is a little bit wonky and it occasionally shows the bumps and bruises of its long and troubled development and at the time it seemed to be a bit of a mess.
-But, fifteen years later, looking back from a distance, it’s a cinematic impressionist masterpiece, a rhapsody in green that dared to give us a serious, thoughtful explanation of a cartoon character.
+But, fifteen years later, looking back from a distance, it’s a cinematic impressionist masterpiece, a rhapsody in green that dared to give us a serious, thoughtful exploration of a cartoon character.